-Covid 19 coronavirus: 'Civil disobedience' says Brian Tamaki as worshippers flock to Destiny Church service
+Covid 19 coronavirus: Destiny Church service 'civil disobedience' Brian Tamaki says

 Since the lockdown began in level 4, Tamaki's messages have been livestreamed from his home.

-But today's service - named "We Stand for the Freedoms & Rights of All New Zealanders" - is going ahead at the church's main branch on Druces Rd in Manukau, south Auckland.
+But today's service - titled "We Stand for the Freedoms & Rights of All New Zealanders" - is going ahead at the church's main branch on Druces Rd in Manukau, south Auckland.

 READ MORE